 10. Offer delivery services to small traders

 Start a delivery service by approaching local traders who run online businesses.
-There are so many traders who don’t have the time to make individual deliveries around the city or town.
-The commission from each delivery you make should be inclusive of transport.
+There are so many traders who don’t have the time to make deliveries around the city.
+The commission earned from each delivery should be inclusive of your transport expenses incurred.